MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/03-datalandingzones/05-domains.md

 * A Domain sensitive security group which we use to give access to the Azure Databricks Sensitive workspace.
 * A Service Principal which is used by the Domain for deploying ingest jobs to the Azure Databricks Engineering workspace.

-Event Hubs, IoT Hubs, Stream Insight and Machine Learning are optional services.
+Additional services such as Event Hubs, IoT Hubs, Stream Insight, and Machine Learning can optionally be created.

 This leads to a Resource Group per Domain.

 >[!NOTE]
->As a Domain is responsible for data ingestion and enrichment only, our pre-scribed view is to deploy Azure Data Factory instead of Azure Synapse Analytics workspace.
+>As a Domain is responsible for data ingestion and enrichment only, our prescribed view is to deploy Azure Data Factory instead of Azure Synapse Analytics workspace.
 Our adopted policy is to reduce the surface area to required features.
 Azure Synapse Analytics is more suited to our data product layer.

 ## Azure Key Vault

-Enterprise Scale Analytics and AI will make use of Azure Key Vault functionality and store secrets within Azure where possible.
+Enterprise Scale Analytics and AI will make use of Azure Key Vault functionality and store secrets within Azure whenever possible.

 Each Data Landing Zone will have an Azure Key Vault per Domain.
-This functionality will ensure that encryption key, secret and certificate derivation meet the requirements of the environment.
-This is to allow better separation of administrative duties and reduce risk associated with mixing keys, secrets of differing classifications and Domains.
+This functionality will ensure that encryption key, secret, and certificate derivation meet the requirements of the environment.
+This is to allow better separation of administrative duties and reduce risk associated with mixing keys, secrets of differing classifications, and Domains.

 >[!IMPORTANT]
->Domain specific key vaults should follow the least privilege model and avoid secret sharing across environments as well as transaction scale limits.
+>Domain-specific key vaults should follow the least-privilege model and avoid secret sharing across environments as well as transaction scale limits.

 ## Azure Data Factory

-An Azure Data Factory will be deployed to allow pipelines written, by the Domain Ops, to take data from RAW to ENRICHED using developed pipelines.
+An Azure Data Factory will be deployed to allow pipelines written by the Domain Ops team to take data from RAW to ENRICHED using developed pipelines.
 We prescribe using Mapping Data Flows for transformations and breaking out to use **Azure Databricks Engineering Workspace** for complex transformations.

 ## Event and IOT Hubs (Optional)

-If the Domain has a requirement to stream data in and the Event Hubs and IoT Hubs then it is possible to deploy downstream Event and IOT Hubs in the Domains Resource Group.
+If the Domain has a requirement to stream data in and the Event Hubs and IoT Hubs, it is possible to deploy downstream Event and IoT Hubs in the Domains resource group.

-## Configuration specific to Databricks during New Data Landing Zone Creation
+## Configuration specific to Databricks During New Data Landing Zone Creation

 ![Data Landing Zone Provisioning for Databricks](../images/domainprovisioning.png)

 Figure 2: Data Landing Zone Provisioning for Databricks

-Figure 2, illustrates how the Databricks workspaces are created in a new Data Landing Zone and the steps which are linked to creating the three Azure Databricks Workspaces:
+Figure 2 illustrates how the Databricks workspaces are created in a new Data Landing Zone and the steps which are linked to creating the three Azure Databricks workspaces:

-1. The process checks for an external Hive Metastore in the Data Management Subscription.
+1. The process checks for an external Hive Metastore in the Data Management Landing Zone.
 1. The process checks for a Log Analytics in the Enterprise Scale Management Subscription.
 1. The workspace is configured to send it logs to a Log Analytics workspace
-1. We create an enterprise application for each Azure Databricks workspace and Configure SCIM provisioning for [Microsoft Azure Active Directory](https://docs.microsoft.com/azure/databricks/administration-guide/users-groups/scim/aad).
+1. We register an enterprise application for each Azure Databricks workspace and Configure SCIM provisioning for [Microsoft Azure Active Directory](https://docs.microsoft.com/azure/databricks/administration-guide/users-groups/scim/aad).
-1. If an engineering workspace is being created we configure it for service principle access using the service principle assigned to the domain.
+1. If an engineering workspace is being created, we configure it for service principle access using the service principle assigned to the domain.
-1. For all workspaces we then deploy Cluster Policies which are aligned to either **Azure Databricks Engineering Workspace** or a **Azure Databricks Analytics and Data Science Workspace**.
+1. For all workspaces, we then deploy Cluster Policies which are aligned to either **Azure Databricks Engineering Workspace** or a **Azure Databricks Analytics and Data Science Workspace**.
-1. If you have decided to reduce the start up times of your jobs or data exploration then you can make use of [Pools](https://docs.microsoft.com/azure/databricks/clusters/instance-pools/).
+1. If you have decided to reduce the start up times of your jobs or data exploration, you can make use of [Pools](https://docs.microsoft.com/azure/databricks/clusters/instance-pools/).
-1. If you have requested clusters then the process should provision those cluster types.
+1. If you have requested specific cluster configurations, the process should provision those cluster types.
-1. Depending on the workspace type you should enable different workspace options see [Azure Databricks Deployment](03-databricks.md#azure-databricks-deployment).
+1. Depending on the workspace type, you should enable different workspace options see [Azure Databricks Deployment](03-databricks.md#azure-databricks-deployment).

-## Subprocess of adding Domain to a Data Landing Zone
+## Subprocess of adding a Domain to a Data Landing Zone

 ![Adding Permissions to Databricks Workspaces](../images/addingpermissionstodatabricksworkspaces.png)

 Figure 3: Adding Permissions to Databricks Workspaces

-Figure 3, shows the subprocess of adding a Domain to the Data Landing Zone Azure Databricks Workspaces and how the security groups are added to the Azure Enterprise Application and then into the workspace.
-How we store the Domain Service Principal PAT in an Azure Key Vault-backed scope in the Domain for use with the developed engineering pipelines.
+Figure 3 shows the subprocess of adding a Domain to a pre-existing Azure Databricks workspaces within the Data Landing Zone.
+The subprocess adds the security groups to the Azure Enterprise Application and then into the workspace.
+The Domain Service Principal PAT is stored in an Azure Key Vault-backed scope in the Domain for use with the developed engineering pipelines.

 ### Azure Databricks Engineering Workspace Process

 1. Add the Domain Service Principal to the workspace.
-1. Obtain the Personal Access Token for the Domains Service Principal to be used with tools such as Azure Data Factory.
+1. Obtain the Personal Access Token (PAT) for the Domain's Service Principal to be used with tools such as Azure Data Factory.
-1. Store the Personal Access Token in the Domain Key Vault.
+1. Store the PAT in the Domain Key Vault.
 1. Assign the Domain Service Principal access to the Cluster Policies.
 1. Assign appropriate workspace permissions to Domain Service Principal.